 He stopped talking and began to eat in earnest, as did she, but after a few bites, she said, “Well, I am sorry.”
 She was.

 Her eyebrows rose and she looked at him out of the corner of her eye as she ate.

 “You do not even let a good tale get between you and your food, do you?” he laughed.

 She grinned and popped a bite in her mouth to punctuate the jest.
 “Go on.”

 “We had had a philosophical disagreement of many years’ duration, which was what finally turned us from friends to bitter enemies.”

 “And that was … ?”

 “I,” he said slowly, now looking at his platter and toying with his food, “am not an honorable knight.”

 He raised his eyes to hers.
 “I want to win.
 By any means necessary.
 I identify my enemy, I do what I must to conquer him.
 I will ambush.
-I will sneak through the night and slit the throats of hundreds of men silently, like a snake.
-I will lay traps, spy, poison, and run a sword through the backs of retreating knights so they do not return to bedevil me another day.”
+I will sneak through the night and slit the throats of hundreds of men silently, like a snake, then lick the blood off the blade.
+I will lay traps, spy, poison, and run a sword through the backs of retreating soldiers so they do not return to bedevil me another day.”

 Brìghde was confused.
 “What about ransom?”